Hunter Dozier Player Props: Royals vs. Blue Jays

-On Wednesday, Hunter Dozier (on the back of going 0-for-2) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:40 PM ET.
+The Kansas City Royals and Hunter Dozier, who went 0-for-1 last time out, battle Kevin Gausman and the Toronto Blue Jays at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-1) against the Blue Jays.

 Hunter Dozier Game Info & Props vs. the Blue Jays